wtcoin/docs-1/source/includes/_tx.md

 }
 ```

-To use BlockCypher's two-endpoint transaction creation tool, first you need to provide the input address(es), output address, and value to transfer.
+To use BlockCypher's two-endpoint transaction creation tool, first you need to provide the input address(es), output address, and value to transfer (in satoshis).
 This is provided in the form of a partially-filled out [Transaction](#transaction) request object.

 Resource | Method | Request Object | Return Object
 -------- | ------ | -------------- | -------------